 Please watch for our upcoming blog for safety tips to stay safe and have a great time this Halloween.

-Even though Henderson does not have restrictive Halloween laws, may cities have crazy Halloween laws.
+Even though Henderson does not have restrictive Halloween laws, may cities have crazy Halloween laws says the albuquerque personal injury lawyer.
 One city even has a ban on silly string!
 There are some places that even outlaw trick-or-treating on Sundays!
 There are some bizarre laws throughout the United States and even the world which allegedly try to “protect the public”.
 Unfortunately, they do put a damper on the holiday spirit.
 The following are some of the more humorous or interesting laws that can be found governing the holiday:

 TOP TEN WEIRD HALLOWEEN LAWS